eth-protocol-fellows/protocol-studies/docs/wiki/CL/merkleization.md

 - **Reduced Data Load**: Summaries minimize the amount of data stored and transmitted, conserving bandwidth and storage resources.
 This is particularly beneficial for nodes with limited capacity, such as light clients, which rely on summaries for operational efficiency.
 - **Security Enhancements**: The cryptographic hashes included in summaries ensure the integrity of the data, enabling secure and reliable verification processes without accessing the full dataset.
 - **An Example**:
-  - **BeaconBlock and BeaconBlockHeader**: The `BeaconBlockHeader` acts as a summary, allowing nodes to quickly verify the integrity of a block without needing the complete block data. `BeaconBlock` is th expansion.
+  - **BeaconBlock and BeaconBlockHeader**: The `BeaconBlockHeader` container acts as a summary, allowing nodes to quickly verify the integrity of a block without needing the complete block data from `BeaconBlock` container. `BeaconBlock` is the expansion.
   - **Proposer Slashing**: Validators use block summaries to efficiently identify and process conflicting block proposals, facilitating swift and accurate slashing decisions.

 ## Merkleization for Basic Types